 for SATB choir, 2m

-bicultural work for solo soprano and tenor, choir and kapahaka, 20m
+for soprano, tenor, SATB choir and kapahaka, 20m

 for choir with guitar accompaniment, 3m